Kurzus nemzetközi vendég- és részidős hallgatóknak

 - Számonkérés és értékelés

-- Course requirement: Written exam based on the semester's classes and readings.
+- Completion requirement: Oral exam based on the lecture content and required reading.

 - Irodalomjegyzék